pallets/click/docs/options.md

 ## Counting

-To count the occurrence of an option pass in `count=True`.
-If the option is not passed in, then the count is 0.
+To count the occurrence of an option, set `count=True`.
+If the option is not passed on the command line, then the count is 0.
 Counting is commonly used for verbosity.

 ```{eval-rst}
 .. click:example::